-I first read this collection of short devotionals during midnight pumping sessions with the new baby.
+I first read this collection during midnight pumping sessions with the new baby.
 He is now a year old, and I still have a couple of these stories on my heart.

-And here are 6+ of the best Devotionals for Homeschool Moms!!
+And here are 6+ of the best Devos for Homeschool Moms!!

-The Grace to Grow has some fun Bible devotions for kids.
+The Grace to Grow has some fun devotions for kids.

 Erin over at Lullaby Lark is a special needs mom who writes amazing posts that encourage and uplift her readers.
-She’s got a whole category of short inspirational devotions posts, including this gem of 18 inspiring body-image quotes and scriptures for moms!
+She’s got a whole category of heartening devotions posts, including this gem of 18 inspiring body-image quotes and scriptures for moms!

 Heather of Lessons from Home has a collection of encouraging devotions for kids and families, that are well worth reading!

 I said morning, but they could be used in the evening, or weekends, or… The important part is they are quality devotions for couples!